pattonsgirl/CEG3120/Projects/Project3/Rubric.md

    - How to restart the service after a configuration change
    - Resources used (websites)
 4. How to set up Hosts 1, 2, & 3 to serve web content
-   - Document any changed configurations (if any)
+   - Document any changed configuration files (if any)
    - Document where site content files are located (and why)
    - Web content has been modified from base files given (validated in proof screenshot)
    - How to restart the service in case of a configuration change